LaravelDaily/Booking-Com-Simulation-Laravel/course/02-profile-fields.md

 And this is where we come back to the word "simulation" again.
 Let's simulate what queries would there be, and what fields would actually be selected?

-For viewing user's profile somewhere, we may need `display_name` and `photo` - those should be pretty common.
+For viewing a user's profile somewhere, we may need `display_name` and `photo` - those should be pretty common.

 But what about the data for the **invoices**?
 Isn't it used ONLY for invoices?
 And how often do we generate the invoices, once a month?
 Or maybe even less than that, if the user is not actively paying for anything.

-So we can leave the invoice fields in the users table, but then we're risking that some other developer would blindly do `User::all()` or similar statement, without specifying the fields, and then it would unnecessary download all those fields into memory.
+So we can leave the invoice fields in the users table, but then we're risking that some other developer would blindly do `User::all()` or a similar statement, without specifying the fields, and then it would unnecessarily download all those fields into memory.

 So, what I would suggest is to create a separate DB table "user_profiles" with more rarely used fields.
-For now, we will put only invoice related fields there, but later may add more.
+For now, we will put only invoice-related fields there but later may add more.

 So, if we change the migration above, my suggestion is this: